syyunn/pinns-playground-tech-stacks/README.md

 `.mat` Since physicsts simulates their insight-based inspections using `Matlab` and produces output in `.mat`, our primary support of file-extension shall be `.mat`

 `.csv` Since phsyicists usually shares their experiment(s)-data in `.xlsx` or `csv` using `Microsoft Excel`, we support `.csv` as our secondary support of file-extension.

+# Data exchange between python-javascript

+In case data being handed over between `python` and `javascript`, shall use the `fp64` since it's the javascript's primitive-data-type.